-Vlady and Erica and Mallory and Adrien above in London at our family celebration, sharing the Star Trek love, taken with one of the very first digital cameras at the time!
+Vlady and Erica and Mallory above in London at our family celebration, sharing the Star Trek love, taken with one of the very first digital cameras at the time!

 Vlady’s brother-in-law and Adrien’s mentor, Dr. David Josefowitz CBE, born at the beginning of WWI in 1918 in Kharkov, Ukraine, with his brother, Samuel Mulik Josefowitz (1921–2015), co-founded Concert Hall Society, Inc., a subscription-mail-order classical record label.
 David was an accomplished violinist and occasionally performed and composed under the pseudonym Jose Davido.